refinedev/refine/documentation/docs/api-reference/chakra-ui/components/buttons/delete.md

 If you have multiple resources with the same name, you can pass the `identifier` instead of the `name` of the resource.
 It will only be used as the main matching key for the resource, data provider methods will still work with the `name` of the resource defined in the `<Refine/>` component.

-> For more information, refer to the [`identifier` of the `<Refine/>` component documentation &#8594](/docs/api-reference/core/components/refine-config#identifier)
+> For more information, refer to the [`identifier` section of the `<Refine/>` component documentation &#8594](/docs/api-reference/core/components/refine-config#identifier)

 ### `onSuccess`

-`onSuccess` can be used if you want to do anything on the result returned after the delete request.
+`onSuccess` can be used if you want to do anything based on the result returned after the delete request.

 For example, let's `console.log` after deletion: